gabrieleara/PCSettings/notebook/Extra-Mechatronics.md

 The sub-priority is used only if the processor has to choose between two or more same-priority interrupts in a given moment.
 Typically this happens whenever a high-priority interrupt ends its execution and the processor has to choose between more than one interrupt with same priority.
 This is the only case where sub priority has a meaning, and once again, lower absolute value means higher sub-priority.

-> While usually the 0-priority is reserved to faults or other system interrupts, we can use it because their trigger is so unlikely that when it happens it's something so bad that our system could be irreversiverly damaged, like when the processor encounters very big problems.
+> While usually the 0-priority is reserved to faults or other system interrupts, we can use it because their trigger is so unlikely that when it happens it's something so bad that our system could be irreversibly damaged, like when the processor encounters very big problems.
 However the good practice is to change the priority of peripheral handlers to a non-zero value.

 ![NVIC Configuration](mec-pics/14.png "NVIC Configuration window")